 sudo rpmkeys --import http://mirrors.aliyun.com/epel/RPM-GPG-KEY-EPEL-7 sudo yum install -y alinux-release-experimentals sudo yum install -y https://enclave.oss-cn-hangzhou.aliyuncs.com/de-platform-runtime-0.1.0-1.2.al7.x86_64.rpm

-After the Enclave Runtime toolset is installed, the local service attempts to automatically starts the enclave.
+After the Enclave Runtime toolset is installed, the local service attempts to automatically start the enclave.
 By default, the enclave image is stored in /usr/local/share/dragonfly/image.bin.
 You can modify the /etc/enclave.conf configuration file to change the storage path.
-The configuration file also provides more configuration options, including the vCPU and memory resources allocated to the enclave.
+The configuration file also provides additional configuration options, including the vCPU and memory resources allocated to the enclave.

 - After the Enclave Runtime toolset is manually installed for the first time, run the

-following command to download the enclave image and save it to your local computer:
+following command to download the enclave image and save it to your computer:

 wget -O /usr/local/share/dragonfly/image.bin \ https://enclave-cn-shenzhen.oss-cn-shenzhen.aliyuncs.com/download/linux/enclave_image/x86_64/0.1.0/image-0.1.0.bin